SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ### (free): Number of free bytes on heap.

-### (exit ?n): Exit program or interpreter with exit code.

-When called without arguments the program is stopped and control is returned to the top-level REPL.
-When called with a number that number is the exit code for the interpreter which will terminate immediately.
+Returns the maximum number of bytes that could be allocated.
+That number is likely to be less but can amount to the size of a symbol with the biggest possible name length.

 ## Definitions